 Directions: Read each question below and circle the letter of the answer choice that most accurately reflects the personal decisions that you make.
-When you are finished, use the scoring rubric at the end to tally your points, and then see what your score reveals about the size of your ecological footprint.
+When you are finished, use the scoring rubric at the end to tally your points, and then find your score in the legend to check the size of your ecological footprint.